ThisIsNotANamepng/School-Website/ForFutureDevelopers.md

 script.js handles search requests from the php page and hands them off to livesearch.php, and vice versa.
 This means it can affect how the search items are shown on the php page and can sort through requests

 The string 'str' is the searched string

+### Accessibility Scripts

+The accessibility scripts are scripts of js in script.js which run when the corresponding button in index.php is clicked.
+They change the stylesheet that the user is using (See the index.php section for more details).
+Each button has it's own function.
+Each function is named "theme[condition]", for example, when the button for dyslexia is clicked, the function "themeDyslexia" runs.

+it's ('link')[1] because style.css is the second <link> element in <head> of index.php.
+If more <link> elemets were added, subtracted, or moved around the number would hvae to be adjusted

 ## Database